 New Orleans

 The Ogden Museum of Southern Art engages artists and audiences to explore the concept of the American South through new lenses.
-By examining the development of visual art alongside traditions of music, literature, and culinary heritage, the museum interprets the complex and complicated ideas of place and identity within a continually evolving national dialogue.
+By examining visual art development alongside music, literature, and culinary heritage traditions, the museum interprets the complex and complicated ideas of place and identity within a continually evolving national dialogue.

 • Logo for Participant INC